You probably heard this advice before: if you want to save money stop eating out so much!

 - Cook enough for two or three meals and reheat leftovers!
-Eating leftovers, rather than throwing them out, can save you up to $1,000 a year.
-One of our writers saved $1,365 a year by eliminating food waste.
+Eating leftovers, rather than throwing them out, can save you more than you’d expect over a year.
+At one time, one of our writers saved $1,365 a year by eliminating food waste.

 - Bring lunch to work.
+Just don’t microwave fish in the common area.
 Prep food the night before if you have an early, rushed morning.

 - Eat breakfast.
 The much-praised “most important meal of the day” is often the cheapest one.
 Freezer-friendly breakfast sandwiches, for instance, can replace the meal you grab from the corner store.

 - If you’re an ultra-organized type (or want to be) try making meal plans for the week.